The definition of Executive Search seems very simple….

 2. A structured approach to identifying potential candidates

-This structure can encompass a range of routes (for example both advertising and active approaches of potential candidates) but will be undertaken with the aim of casting a wide net across both active and passive job seekers.
+This structure can encompass a range of routes, for example both advertising and active approaches of potential candidates.
+However, it is undertaken with the aim of casting a wide net across both active and passive job seekers.
 The latter might involve agreeing with the hiring company a list of potential employers where the Executive could currently be working.
 The research phase of the Executive Search project would be to look at each of those companies and identify relevant people.
 This is immeasurably easier than before because of LinkedIn.
-However this is not the only source of information and in many cases there will be other methods used alongside this.
+However, this is not the only source of information.
+In many cases, other methods are used alongside this.
 Note that the quality of the final shortlist and eventual appointment will be wholly dependent upon the quality and thoroughness of this process.
 If the recruiter/researcher only does a bit of basic LinkedIn searching that will have a big impact later.
 It is also important to cast a wide net: active job seekers are of course a great resource and it is a myth that the best candidates have to be headhunted or aren’t looking for a role.

 3. Approaching potential applicants

 Often the strongest candidates are inundated with approaches (via LinkedIn for example) and will ignore 95% of them.
 A quality Executive Search approach will get the balance between persistence and being an irritant.
 The researcher or consultant will try several different routes and will have the market knowledge to draft a short but compelling message.
 They will also have a quality reputation such that the candidate is happy to respond.
 The key aspect is to “intrigue” the Executive who is happy in their current role but without wasting everyone’s time!